Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Strategies to achieve these goals require a complex balance of potentially competing considerations.

-Use and Selection of Combination Antiretroviral Therapy
+Selection of an Antiretroviral Therapy Regimen

 Drug Sequencing and Preservation of Future Treatment Options